hlchung/appdensitycalculation/README.md

       PopulationByRegionCity <- merge(CityProvinceRegion, PopulationByCity, by='CityProvince')
       PopulationByRegionCity<-distinct(PopulationByRegionCity)

       FinalCityDensity <- merge(PopulationByRegionCity,AreaOfCityPerRegion, by = 'Region')
       FinalCityDensity$CityDensity <- FinalCityDensity$`Total Population`/FinalCityDensity$Area

+Using the **FinalCityDensity**, they were arranged in descending order according to the *CityDensity* and the top 5 cities with the highest city density was saved as a CSV file named *Top5City.csv*

       FinalCityDensity <- arrange(FinalCityDensity, desc(CityDensity))
       write.csv(file = "Top5City.csv",FinalCityDensity[1:5,])